BjornKennethHolmstrom/CosmicSyncCore/README.md

 # CosmicSyncCore

-CosmicSyncCore is the core technology powering the SharedSpheres ecosystem, which includes the subcomponents MindSpheres, HeartSpheres, and BodySpheres.
-It's designed to efficiently connect individuals using advanced P2P synchronization and machine learning techniques.
+CosmicSyncCore is a flexible, P2P-based platform designed to enable decentralized data storage and synchronization for various applications.
+Initially developed to power the SharedSpheres ecosystem, it has evolved to support a wide range of app types and use cases, including SharedSpheres and EPiC (Exercise Planning in Collaboration).

 ## Features

-- Advanced P2P data synchronization
+- Advanced P2P data synchronization with offline support
-- ML-powered intelligent profile matching
+- Flexible data model supporting various data types and structures
-- Scalable user profile management across multiple spheres
+- Scalable user and data management across multiple applications
+- Real-time updates and conflict resolution
-- Secure and privacy-focused design
+- Secure, privacy-focused design with end-to-end encryption
-- API for integration with SharedSpheres platforms
+- Extensible API for integration with various applications
-- Ethical collaboration framework
+- Support for custom data validation and business logic
+- Cross-platform SDK support (Web, Mobile, Desktop)

 ## Supported Platforms

 - SharedSpheres
+- EPiC

 ## Tech Stack